Rorschach7/UnrealFileDialog/README.md

 ```

 > [!NOTE]
-> This project also contains a c++ and a blueprint example.
+> This project also contains a C++ and a blueprint example.

 ## What's next?

 - extension selection via combo box for file saving dialog
-- ability to create a new directory via the fiel dialog widget
+- ability to create a new directory via the file dialog widget